- Woody Allen

 - avier Bardem, Penélope Cruz, Scarlett Johansson, Rebecca Hall, Patricia Clarkson, Kevin Dunn

 - Release Date

-One night, the two Americans are approached by an engaging Spaniard, an artist named Juan Antonio (Javier Bardem) who offers them an upfront proposal: Go away with him for a weekend to Oviedo where they will view a sculpture that has great importance to him; they will fly in his plane, stay in a posh hotel, and make love.
+One night, the two Americans are approached by an engaging Spaniard, an artist named Juan Antonio (Javier Bardem) who offers them an upfront proposal: Go away with him for a weekend to Oviedo, where they will view a sculpture that has great importance to him.
+They will fly in his plane, stay in a posh hotel, and make love.
 The level-headed Vicky laughs off his frankness, while Cristina agrees, making no promises to jump in the sack.
 Of course, Vicky goes along with her friend, incurably annoyed with this man, his blatant advances, and her friend’s willingness to indulge them.

 Admittedly, much of the film’s allure is not typical of Woody Allen at all.
 It has to do largely with the escapist choice of the Spanish locales.
-Allen and cinematographer Javier Aguirresarobe (who shot Goya’s Ghosts) serve up beautiful scenery, painterly homes, and extravagant settings punctuated by the sculptural architecture of Antonio Gaudí.
-Years ago we would expect Allen’s backdrop to be New York City, but the filmmaker, under not ideal financial circumstances, has been forced to shoot in cheaper locales.
+Allen and cinematographer Javier Aguirresarobe (who shot Goya’s Ghosts) serve up the beautiful scenery, painterly homes, and extravagant settings punctuated by the sculptural architecture of Antonio Gaudí.
+Years ago, we would expect Allen’s backdrop to be New York City, but the filmmaker, under not ideal financial circumstances, has been forced to shoot in cheaper locales.
 Cheaper, but by no means deficient.